Debbie Abrahams MP (Oldham East and Saddleworth)

 Alison McGovern (Wirral South)

 Alison is a Labour Party politician in the UK.
 She is Member of Parliament for the constituency of Wirral South in Merseyside – one of four constituencies covering the Wirral peninsula – made up of countryside and farmland as well as residential areas.
 Alison is a strong supporter of the New Ferry Butterfly Park, an urban nature reserve managed by the Cheshire Wildlife Trust, which is located within her constituency and is home to Alison’s species, the small copper butterfly.
-Alison is currently a Labour Shadow Minister in the Treasury.View Species
+In Parliament, Alison is currently Labour’s Shadow Minister for Employment. .View Species

 Huw Merriman MP (Bexhill and Battle)

 Huw is a Conservative Party politician in the UK.
 He is the Member of Parliament for the constituency of Bexhill and Battle; a semi-rural part of East Sussex located on the south coast between Eastbourne and Hastings, and reaching north to the High Weald Area of Outstanding Natural Beauty.
-He is chairman of the All Party Parliamentary Group on Bees, which campaigns to raise awareness of the risks to pollinators, and he is championing the Long-horned bee.
-Huw is Chair of the Transport Committee.View Species
+Huw previously chaired the All-Party Parliamentary Group on Bees, which campaigns to raise awareness of the risks to pollinators, and he continues to champion the long-horned bee.
+Currently in Parliament, Huw is the Transport Committee Chair, sits on the Liaison Committee, and is a member of the All-Party Parliamentary Group for Fruits, Vegetables, and Horticulture.View Species

 Damien Moore (Southport)